microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

         If neither the :term:`FileSharingUrl` nor the :term:`FileSharingPostMessage` properties are set, the *Share* UI will be hidden in |wac|.

+    FileVersionPostMessage
+        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_FileVersions` PostMessage when the *Previous Versions* UI (:menuselection:`File --> Info --> Previous Versions`) in |wac| is activated.

+        Hosts can also use the :term:`FileVersionUrl` property to indicate that a new browser window should be opened when the *Previous Versions* UI is activated rather than sending a PostMessage.
+Note that the :term:`FileVersionUrl` property will be ignored completely if the FileVersionPostMessage property is set to ``true``.

+        If neither the :term:`FileVersionUrl` nor the :term:`FileVersionPostMessage` properties are set, the *Previous Versions* UI will be hidden in |wac|.

     PostMessageOrigin
         A **string** value indicating the domain the :term:`host page` will be sending/receiving PostMessages to/from. |wac| will only send outgoing PostMessages to this domain, and will only listen to